Overview

 6.9.
 Assigning a time to a recipe [Adarsh]

-command is implemented as well as design considerations that were taken into account during its implementation.
+The following section describes how the time command is implemented as well as design considerations that were taken into account during its implementation.

-Some possible future improvements are also suggested to improve the functionality of the time
+Some possible future improvements are also suggested to improve the functionality of the time command.

-command6.9.1.
+time command6.9.1.
 Implementation

 -